Cartan projections of fiber products and non quasi-isometric embeddings: Introduction

 Let $F_m$ be the free group on $m\geq 2$ generators.
-As an application of Theorem \ref{mainthm2} and Corollary \ref{mainthm2-fiberproducts} we exhibit examples of finitely generated subgroups of the direct product $F_m \times F_m$ which fail to admit quasi-isometric embedding into any general linear group over a local field.
+As an application of Theorem \ref{mainthm2} and Corollary \ref{mainthm2-fiberproducts}, we exhibit examples of finitely generated subgroups of the direct product $F_m \times F_m$ which fail to admit linear representations which are quasi-isometric embeddings.